weecology/NeonTreeEvaluation_package/README.md

 Each row contains information for one predicted bounding box.

-The plot column should be named the same as the files in the dataset (e.g. SJER\_021), not the path to the file.
+The plot column should be named the same as the files in the dataset without extension (e.g. SJER\_021 not SJER\_021.tif) and not the full path to the file on disk.
 Not all evaluation data are available for all plots.
 Functions like evaluate\_field\_crowns and evaluate\_image\_crowns will look for matching plot name and ignore other plots.Depending on the speed of the algorithm, the simplest thing to do is predict all images in the RGB folder (see list\_rgb()) and the